1 | Green tree python |

 8 | Bothrops bilineatus |

 By definition, measuring a snake’s branch height can be difficult if it’s just a casual survey, because they’re so far above your head.
-In 2021, scientists embarked on a dedicated expedition to analyse Bothrops bilineatus’ lifestyle.
-This species occurs in rainforests all over the Amazon and is the most tree-faring of the Bothrops family, sticking to a branch and injecting venom into passing frogs.
+In 2021, scientists embarked on a dedicated expedition to analyse the lifestyle of Bothrops bilineatus, AKA the green jararaca.
+This common species occurs in rainforests all over the Amazon, and is the most tree-faring of the Bothrops family, sticking to a branch and injecting venom into passing frogs.
+They reach a maximum of 112cm, and are a dangerously venomous species which are capable of striking humans from branches.

-The scientists recorded several snakes resting above 10 metres, and one climbed to 20 metres above the mulchy rainforest floor.
+Over their 12 month study, the scientists recorded several snakes resting above 10 metres, and one climbed to 20 metres above the mulchy rainforest floor.
+One Bothrops bilineatus remained on the same branch for 17 days.
 A separate study in 2019 saw a Bothrops bilineatus rest at 9.4 metres for 3 days straight.

-Paradise tree snakes can drop down to the ground, but they need trees to survive.
+Ringed tree boas prey on airborne creatures like Canada warblers and Brazilian long-nosed bats.
+Ringed tree boas can drop down to the ground, but they require trees to survive.
 What we don’t know is whether they can achieve the real dream: to reach the very top of the rainforest.
-20 metres is already an achievement – could this snake climb as high as you possibly can?
-Not to hang out in the uppermost canopies, but to breach the top, poke their head out, and witness a neverending sea of green for miles around.
-If any snake can, it’s the paradise flying snake.
+40 metres is already an incredibly achievement – could this snake climb as high as you possibly can?
+Not to hang out in the uppermost canopies, but to breach the top of the rainforest, poke their head out, and witness a neverending sea of green for miles around.
+If any snake can, it’s the ringed tree boa.